regenwatchdog/regenwatchdog.github.io/_estates/hammersmithandfulham/westkengibbs.md

 ![](/images/westkengibbs.png)

-Residents [recently won a reprieve](https://westkengibbsgreen.wordpress.com/) from demolition and are applying for a Right to Transfer the estate to community ownership to safeguard its future.
+Residents [recently won a reprieve](https://westkengibbsgreen.wordpress.com/) from demolition and are applying for a Right to Transfer the estate to community ownership in order to safeguard its future.